nickzarate/hivemind-web/README.md

 # Dependencies
+Npm manages the packages.

+The client is built with webpack.

+The code uses ECMAScript 2015 (ES6) syntax which is compiled with babel.

-The HiveMind client is written primarily in *React.js*.
+The client is written primarily in *React.js*.

 The (pseudo) FLUX Architecture is managed with *Redux*.